Yegiyan/Utopic/README.md

 ## About

 If you've ever muttered, "I'd certainly do better if I ruled that country", then this game is for you!
-Utopic is a faithful recreation of the classic 1981 Intellivision game, Utopia.
+Utopic is a faithful recreation of Utopia, a game regarded as the earliest ancestor of the real-time strategy genre.
 Players are tasked with managing their territories and balancing resource gathering, population growth, and economic development in order to create the perfect Utopia.

 ## Features